Turkey turns to NATO over Syrian attack

 RUSSIAN VETO

-Some analysts said the aircraft could have been testing Syria's Russian-supplied radar and air defenses, which would be an obstacle to any possible Western armed action.
+Some analysts said the aircraft could have been testing Syria's Russian-supplied radar and air defences, which would be an obstacle to any possible Western armed action.

 Russia, which along with Iran is Damascus's chief ally, has provided most of Syria's arms and has access to a deep water naval base in the country.